jayrambhia/CropperNoCropper/README.md

 CropperView contains some basic methods like `setImageBitmap()`, `setMaxZoom()`, `setMinZoom()`, etc which are forwarded to `CropperImageView`.

+It's not an Activity or Fragment.
+It's just a FrameLayout which you can use anywhere and however you want in your app.
+There are some styling and customizations also available.

 ## How To Install

 ### Maven